Definitions

 For the accountability system, Maryland defines economically disadvantaged as any student identified as directly certified.
 Direct certification allows school systems to certify students as eligible for free meal benefits using participant data from other means-tested programs (as permitted), eliminating the need for an application.

-The English language proficiency assessment is administered to English learners (ELs) in grades K through 12 upon their entry into the school system (W-APT) and annually during a testing window in the second semester (ACCESS for ELLs 2.0®).
+The English language proficiency assessment is administered to multilingual learners (MLs) in grades K through 12 upon their entry into the school system (W-APT) and annually during a testing window in the second semester.
 The assessment measures a student's English language proficiency in the areas of listening/speaking (oral), reading/writing (literacy), and comprehension.
 English language proficiency is measured in six levels: entering, emerging, developing, expanding, bridging, and reaching.

-The Alternate ACCESS for ELLs 2.0™ is designed for ELs with significant cognitive disabilities.
-In order to receive the most descriptive information from the test, it is very important that only students who meet all three criteria below and who cannot participate in the ACCESS for ELLs 2.0®—even with the provision of accommodations—shall be considered for the Alternate ACCESS for ELLs 2.0™.
+The alternate assessment is designed for MLs with significant cognitive disabilities.
+In order to receive the most descriptive information from the test, it is very important that only students who meet all three criteria below and who cannot participate —even with the provision of accommodations—shall be considered for the alternate assessment.

 Participation criteria:

-- The student has been classified as an EL.
+- The student has been classified as an ML.

 - The student has a significant cognitive disability and is eligible for special education services under IDEA.